BroadbandForum/usp-test/02-authentication-and-access-control.md

 ### Test Metrics

 1. The EUT sends an AddResponse message after step 1.
-The message contains a oper_success element for the added Permission.
+The message contains a `oper_success` element for the added Permission.
-2. The EUT sends a GetResponse with a result_params element containing parameters of the specified BootParameter instance, with the exception of the ParameterName parameter.
+2. The EUT sends a GetResponse with a `result_params` element containing parameters of the specified BootParameter instance, with the exception of the 'ParameterName' parameter.